DeltaGAN: Towards Diverse Few-shot Image Generation with Sample-Specific Delta: Experiments

-Besides, with our trained DeltaGAN model, we explore some different image generation strategies.
-Specifically, we exchange sample-specific deltas within images from the same category to generate new images, which is referred to as ``SC delta'' in Table~\ref{tab:network_design}.
-We also exchange sample-specific deltas within images across different categories, which is referred to as ``DC delta'' in Table~\ref{tab:network_design}.
+\textbf{Sample-specific delta: } To corroborate the superiority of sample-specific delta, we directly use random vectors to generate deltas, which is referred to as ``Global delta'' in Table~\ref{tab:network_design}.
+It can be seen that our design of sample-specific deltas can benefit the quality of generated images.
+Besides, with our trained DeltaGAN model, we exchange sample-specific deltas within images from the same category (\emph{resp.,} across different categories) to generate new images, which is referred to as ``SC delta'' (\emph{resp.,} ``DC delta'') in Table~\ref{tab:network_design}.
 Compared with ``SC delta'' and ``DC delta'', our DeltaGAN achieves the best performance on all metrics, which verifies our assumption that delta is sample-specific and exchangeable use of deltas may lead to performance drop.
+We also visualize some examples generated by ``SC delta'' (\emph{resp.,} ``DC delta'') in Supplementary.

-\textbf{Delta matching discriminator: } As mentioned in Section~\ref{sec:gen_network}, we use conditional image, sample-specific delta, and output image as input triplet $\{\hat{D}_{I}(\bm{x}_1), \bm{\Delta}_{x_1}, \hat{D}_{I}(\bm{x}_2)\}$ for our delta matching discriminator $D_M$, which judges whether the conditional-output image pair matches the corresponding sample-specific delta.
+\textbf{Delta matching discriminator: } In Section 3.2, we use conditional image, sample-specific delta, and output image as input triplet $\{\hat{D}_{I}(\bm{x}_1),\bm{\Delta}_{x_1}, \hat{D}_{I}(\bm{x}_2)\}$ for our delta matching discriminator $D_M$, which judges whether the conditional-output image pair matches the corresponding sample-specific delta.
 To evaluate the effectiveness and necessity of this input format, we explore different types of inputs for delta matching discriminator.
 As shown in Table~\ref{tab:network_design}, we use $\{ \bm{\Delta}_{x_1}\}$ (\emph{resp.}, $\{\hat{D}_{I}(\bm{x}_1), \bm{\Delta}_{x_1}\}$, $\{\hat{D}_{I}(\bm{x}_2), \bm{\Delta}_{x_1}\}$) as inputs of $D_M$, which is referred to as ``Simple $D_1$'' (\emph{resp.},``Simple $D_2$'',``Simple $D_3$'').
 We can see that ``Simple $D_1$'' is the worst, which demonstrates that only employing adversarial loss on delta does not work well.
 Besides, both ``Simple $D_2$'' and ``Simple $D_3$'' are worse than our DeltaGAN, which demonstrates the effectiveness of matching conditional-output image pair with the corresponding sample-specific delta.